aws-samples/redcap-on-aws/README.md

 > [!NOTE]
 > When a custom domain is configured, CDK emits a deprecation warning for `DnsValidatedCertificate` during synth.
 This is expected: it is the only CDK construct that can issue a `us-east-1` ACM certificate validated against a hosted zone in the main-region stack.
 The warning is cosmetic and does not affect the deployment.

 **Important:** Test your change in a development environment first.
 Switching an existing stage's runtime to `express` replaces the application backend only; it does not affect the Amazon S3 buckets for data storage or the database.
-Note that Amazon ECS Express Mode does not support changing subnet types after creation, so network changes require replacing the service.

 ---